coderofsalvation/Gexpress/README.md

 ## Regex / Serving files / templating

-Appscript has builtin support for templating.
+Appscript has builtin support for templating, here's a simple example.
 Serve this `index.html`-file:

 ```